HOW TO RENT OUT YOUR SPARE ROOM IN LONDON

 Finding a suitable lodger

 First of all, you should decide on what you’re looking for from a lodger/lodging situation.
 Work out how much you wish to charge for your room.
-Be realistic and check out Easyroommate as a guide to what other private landlords are charging in the local area.
+Be realistic and check out Upadas a guide to what other private landlords are charging in the local area.

 Work out your flatmate criteria – are you looking for a single person, a male or female, smoker or non-smoker, professional or student, the list is endless.